leorfed/MLH-ChatBot/README.md

 # MLH-ChatBot
-This is an intent based chatbot which made for the 2021 Christmas hackerthon.
-Let worked on the python discord API integration while I worked on teh backend model Intent based chatbots are agents that are meant to determint the intent of a user baised on it's input.
+The intent based chatbot was made for the 2021 Christmas hackerthon.
+My friend, Leo worked on the Python discord API integration while I worked on the backend model.
+Intent based chatbots are agents meant to determine the intent of a user according to its input.
 The inspiration for this bot was Siri.

 # How it worked